Solomon Lee Van Meter Jr.: Death

-Solomon Lee Van Meter Jr. retired from the military, with the position of Captain.
-He died on November 3, 1937 in Lexington, Kentucky at the age of 49.
+Solomon Lee Van Meter Jr. retired from the military, with the rank of captain.
+He died on November 3, 1937, in Lexington, Kentucky, at the age of 49.
 He was interred at Lexington Cemetery on November 5, 1937.

 Monument

-A Life Size Bronze Portrait of Solomon Lee Van Meter Jr was created by artist, Amanda Matthews and unveiled in 2016 at the Aviation Museum of Kentucky and the Blue Grass Airport in Lexington, KY.
+A life-size bronze portrait of Solomon Lee Van Meter Jr was created by artist Amanda Matthews and unveiled in 2016 at the Aviation Museum of Kentucky and the Blue Grass Airport in Lexington, Kentucky.